Norwegian Americans: Notable people

 This patriotic fantasy in flag was given to the American friend, violinist and composer Ole Bull (1818–1880) as a gift from The New York Philharmonic Society.
 The flag of Norway has been the U.S. star banner that the union mark instead of the Norwegian-Swedish "Sildesalaten".

 In entertainment, Sigrid Gurie, "the siren of the fjords," starred in numerous motion pictures in the 1930s and 1940s.
 Other Hollywood actors and personalities with one Norwegian parent or grandparent include James Arness, Paris Hilton, James Cagney, Peter Graves, Tippi Hedren, Lance Henriksen, Celeste Holm, Kristanna Loken, Robert Mitchum, Mary-Kate and Ashley Olsen, Elizabeth Olsen, Piper Perabo, Chris Pratt, Priscilla Presley, Michelle Williams, Rainn Wilson and Renée Zellweger.
 Seminal protopunk musicians Iggy Pop of The Stooges and David Johansen of the New York Dolls and Don Dokken of the heavy metal band Dokken have Norwegian ancestry.
 Paul Waaktaar-Savoy of the synth pop band a-ha is Norwegian, having been born and raised in Oslo.
 He is a naturalized American citizen and has homes in both Oslo and New York City.

-In journalism, Eric Sevareid, was a well-known a CBS reporter and commentator.
-In literature, Ole Edvart Rølvaag wrote about the immigrant experience, especially the Norwegian-American experience in The Dakotas.
-Rølvaag's home is a National Historic Landmark.Tomi Lahren, is a FOX Nation host and former host of her own The Blaze TV show as well as a FOX News commentator.
+In journalism, Eric Sevareid, was a well-known CBS reporter and commentator.
+In literature, Ole Edvart Rølvaag wrote about the immigrant experience, especially the Norwegian-American experience in the Dakotas.
+Rølvaag's home is a National Historic Landmark.
+Tomi Lahren is a Fox Nation host and former host of her own The Blaze TV show as well as a FOX News commentator.

 In labor unions, Andrew Furuseth was largely responsible for the passage of four reforms that changed the lives of American mariners.
 Two of them, the Maguire Act of 1895 and the White Act of 1898, ended corporal punishment and abolished imprisonment for deserting a vessel.
 The Seamen's Act of 1915 included all these and was his main project.

 Minnesota Democratic Senators Hubert Humphrey and Walter Mondale served as the 38th and 42nd vice presidents of the United States, respectively, and were nominees for president in 1968 and 1984, respectively.
 Earl Warren of California was the 14th Chief Justice of the United States.
 Pete Hegseth is the incumbent Secretary of Defense.

 In science, Ernest Lawrence won the Nobel Prize in Physics in 1939.
 Lars Onsager won the 1968 Nobel Prize in Chemistry.
 Norman Borlaug, father of the Green Revolution, won the Nobel Peace Prize in 1970.
 Christian B. Anfinsen won the Nobel Prize for chemistry in 1972.
 Ivar Giaever won the Nobel Prize in Physics 1973.
 Carl Richard Hagen is noted for his work in physics.